ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var title: Swift.String?
 ```

-The title of the video
+The title of the video.

 - Remark: Generated from `#/components/schemas/VideoModel/title`.